 The Midwest Alliance for Mindfulness (MAM) values community and understands the importance of practicing together.
-We offer weekly mindfulness practice meetings to our members and the general public.
-Meetings are led by a rotating group of mindfulness professionals and offer an opportunity to start, build, maintain or deepen a practice and connect with like-minded individuals.
-Having trouble maintaining a personal practice?
-Our weekly meetings can contribute to participation in our Annual Meditation Challenge.
+We offer weekly mindfulness practice meetings, some of which are FREE to our members.
+These classes are designed to offer an opportunity to start, build, maintain or deepen a practice and connect with like-minded individuals.

 Community Practice Meetings